 Brokerage fees are an important factor when comparing trading platforms; however, there are other things to consider too.
 While share trading accounts tend to highlight their lowest available brokerage fee, this is usually impacted by how often you trade and how much you trade.
 Some accounts also have monthly inactivity fees if you don’t place any trades for a specific period of time.

 There are two main ways to make money from share trading:

-- Dividends.
+Dividends.
 Some (but not all) companies pay regular dividends to their shareholders, based on the amount of profit they make, which can provide an ongoing income stream plus tax advantages for certain investors.
-Dividend payments are a great form of passive income and it means investors may never need to sell their shares in order to make a profit.
+Dividend payments are a great form of passive income, and it means investors may never need to sell their shares to make a profit.

 How can I choose the best share trading platform for me?

 When choosing an online share trading platform, consider the following factors:

 Broker fees.
 This is the fee that is charged every time you buy and sell shares.
 Brokers charge different fees depending on the product you’re trading (e.g. global shares, local shares, options), how often you trade in a month and the size of the trade.

 Monthly fees.
 Some brokers charge ongoing subscription fees or additional inactivity fees if you don’t make any trades within a certain period of time.
 This may or may not suit you depending on your trading requirements.